earthcubearchitecture-project418/p418Vocabulary/README.md

 [geo-upper:](http://www.geoscienceontology.org/geo-upper#) a segment of the Geoscience Standard Names Ontology, an EarthCube product

+[sweet-data"](http://sweetontology.net/reprDataProduct/) a segment of the [SWEET Ontology](http://sweetontology.net) specific to describing data

 [dbpedia:](http://dbpedia.org/resource/) Structured data for Wikipedia resources

 <a id="graphical-notation"></a>